-Trading Methods In Stock Market (Day Trading) involves taking a position in the markets
+Trading Methods In Stock Market (Day Trading) or intraday trading strategies involves taking a position in the markets

 with a view of squaring that position before the end of that